1. Run a disk check using the built-in tool in your computer's operating system.

 Step 3.
 Select "details and Hardware IDs" under properties and click "OK".

 Step 4.
-Install and run the "SSD firmware update tool" (Crucial for example), check the firmware versions of your SSD on the tool.
+To update the firmware on your SSD, install and run the "SSD firmware update tool" (such as Crucial's), and check the firmware versions of your SSD on the tool.

 Step 5.
 Click "License" and select "Accept".

 Step 6.
-Select updates available and click "Update Drive", confirm the update by clicking "Yes".
+Select the updates available and click "Update Drive".
+Confirm the update by clicking "Yes".

 Step 7.
-Click OK to finish the firmware update process.
-Then you can exit the update tool and check your SSD drive now.
+After clicking OK, you can exit the update tool and verify your SSD drive to ensure the firmware update was successful.

 Step 2.
-Expand the drive driver category, right-click on each driver, and select "Update driver".
+To update a drive driver, expand the drive driver category, right-click on each driver, and select the "Update driver" option.

-If your computer warns you that the file system on your SSD disk corrupted or your SSD failed to respond due to some unknown file system error, CMD command or Qiling free partition manager can fix this error for you.
+If your computer warns you that the file system on your SSD disk is corrupted or your SSD failed to respond due to some unknown file system error, you can use the CMD command or a free partition manager like Qiling to fix the issue.

 Option 1.
 Run CHKDSK in Command Prompt